With very attractive podcast cover art, you can boost your number of downloads very quickly!

 That way, each day when new listeners are on the different listening platforms, your podcast cover will stand out and they will want to listen to YOUR podcast.

-Having a good design for your podcast cover can help show your podcast as a brand which can increase your number of listeners.
+Having a good design for your podcast cover can help show your podcast as a brand which can increase your number of listeners not only on a podcast directory, but in other locations as well.

 The podcast cover can be used throughout your social media, like Instagram, on any merchandise that you have in your online shop, or in any video content that you create, like Youtube.

 Keep in mind that you should use the same font, images, and colors throughout all your podcast-related content.
 This includes your website, blog, newsletter, and any marketing materials.

-This is why it’s very important to take the time to design a great podcast cover that has the right font, color, and image to represent your show and its theme, which will help it grow!
+This is why it’s very important to take the time to design a great podcast cover that has the right font, color, and image to represent your show and its theme.
+Consistency will help it grow!

 Have you ever seen an amazing music album cover that really caught your attention… Or way back when you went to the video store, the cover of the movie probably played an important role on whether you chose that video or not?

 Well, your podcast cover should have the same effect.

 Each day when listeners go onto their favorite listening platform, they should see your great podcast cover and want to listen to your podcast!

-As with any creative endeavor, it’s always good to look around.
+As with any creative endeavor, it’s always good to look around and draw inspiration.

 Take the time to look at other podcasts that exist in your category: